zainafzal08/HodgePodge-Alpha/README.md

 They must match the prototype `def <f>(self, trigger)` where `trigger` is the trigger object.

-the trigger object is how the parser tells your module of the context of it's activation.
+The trigger object is how the parser tells your module of the context of it's activation.

 it contains the following fields